hankerde/vertical-bezels-4-3-batocera/README.md

 ## So really, what is this?
 Bezels from various sources for 4:3-Monitors for vertical games only.
 Without any “CRT-effect”.
 The PNG-files as well as INFO-Files which Batocera needs.

 The INFO-Files were generated automatically using https://github.com/TvsIan/bezeltools.
-I’ve reviewed most of the games, but there may still be some errors concerning the viewport.
+I’ve reviewed most of the 1280x1024 bezels, but there may still be some errors concerning the viewport.
 Please report any error (as well as how you fixed it).

 Concerning the 1280x1024 – versions I resized the bezels I had using https://www.highmotionsoftware.com/download-center/imbatch.
 I used 1600x1200 versions as a basis, if I had access to them.
 And created the INFOs automatically, again.